-The Wolf-Man is available for rent on Amazon right here
+The Wolf-Man is streaming on Peacock.

 This movie is weird.
 And yes, it is a little scary.
 And yeah, it’s heavily implied that the monster kills a little girl when she’s picking flowers.
-(This is crazy too, because in the book, he does the opposite, but whatever.)
+(This is nuts too, because, in the book, he does the opposite, but whatever.)
 Visually, though, this movie is PURE HALLOWEEN.
 The lightning storm that creates Dr. Frankenstein’s creature is worth the whole movie.
 Plus, believe it or not, this movie actually has a happy ending.
 (Just not for the monster!)

 Boris Karloff is perfect as the creature, and those bolts on his neck feel legitimately awesome, unlike every version of the character you’ve seen after that.

 Film snobs think the 1922 movie Nosferatu is the best “adaptation” of Bram Stoker’s famous novel Dracula.
-The thing is, the Bela Lugosi version is way more influential, and basically, all around better.
+The thing is, the Bela Lugosi version is way more influential, and basically, all-around better.
 Not only is his castle freaking amazing, but Lugosi also gives the performance of a lifetime, a performance by the way, which defined Halloween for the rest of time.
 The Dracula voice is parodied and borrowed so often, it’s hard to remember it actually originated with one guy who happened to just have that accent because he was Hungarian.
-(In fact, in Lugosi was something of a heartthrob in silent movies before he became Dracula.
-Ever wonder where the idea of a “hot vampire” came from.
+(In fact, Lugosi was something of a heartthrob in silent movies before he became Dracula.
+Ever wonder where the idea of a “hot vampire” came from?
 Yep!
 This guy!)